diku-compSys/compSys-e2022-pub/lectures/220907_assembly_and_machine/exercises.md

 * Exercise 2.25

-(In the book, the outermost loop does not matter.)

 ### More

 If you finish early, you can continue with more of the chapter 2 exercises - many are surprisingly relevant, and close to what you can expect at the exam.
 Skip the ones about instruction encoding (e.g. 2.12); this will be covered later in the course.
-Most of the exercises most 2.28 involve material not covered until the next lecture.
+Most of the exercises past 2.28 involve material not covered until the next lecture.

 ### Errors in exercises